Destination Pakistan Guide

 Aabpara Market

-Aabpara Market is a popular shopping destination located in the heart of Islamabad with convenient access to all government offices.
-Aabpara is a bustling and vibrant place known for its wide range of shops offering a variety of goods and services at affordable rates including clothing, footwear, electronics, accessories, fresh and frozen meat, toys, banking and postage services, and street food.
+Aabpara Market, situated in the heart of Islamabad, is a well-frequented shopping hub conveniently accessible from all government offices.
+Boasting a lively atmosphere, Aabpara is celebrated for its diverse range of shops offering a plethora of goods and services at affordable prices.
+Visitors can explore an array of offerings, including clothing, footwear, electronics, accessories, fresh and frozen meat, toys, banking and postage services, and delectable street food options.

 F-10 Markaz

-F-10 Markaz is a commercial and business hub located in the F-10 sector of Islamabad.
-It is situated adjacent to F-9 Park and other popular commercial areas such as G-9, F-8, and Blue Area.
-F-10 Markaz is known for its variety of shops, restaurants, cafes, and Banks.
-It is a popular destination for shopping, dining, and entertainment.
-The sector is accessible conveniently from other sectors of Islamabad.
+F-10 Markaz serves as a prominent commercial and business center nestled in the F-10 sector of Islamabad.
+Positioned adjacent to F-9 Park and other bustling commercial areas like G-9, F-8, and the Blue Area, F-10 Markaz is revered for its diverse range of shops, restaurants, cafes, and banks.
+Renowned as a favored destination for shopping, dining, and entertainment, the sector offers convenience and accessibility from various sectors across Islamabad.

 G-9 Markaz

-G-9 Markaz is a famous shopping market in Islamabad, located in the G-9 sector of Islamabad.
-It is a hub for shopping, dining, entertainment, and office spaces.
-The market showcases a variety of products at affordable prices ranging from clothing and footwear to electronics and household items.
-The market is located at convenient access from within Islamabad and Rawalpindi.
+G-9 Markaz stands as a renowned shopping destination in Islamabad, situated within the G-9 sector.
+This bustling market serves as a hub for shopping, dining, entertainment, and office spaces.
+Offering a wide array of products at affordable prices, ranging from clothing and footwear to electronics and household items, the market caters to diverse consumer needs.
+Conveniently accessible from both Islamabad and Rawalpindi, G-9 Markaz is a favored destination for residents and visitors alike.

 Sunday Market (Itwar Bazar)

-Itwar Bazaar located in the H9 sector of Islamabad is an open-air market that remains open three days a week – every Tuesday, Friday, and Sunday.
-The market is the largest in terms of area and variety in Islamabad and has a range of products including vegetables, fruits, footwear (new and used) kitchen accessories, toys, garments, electronics, antiques, spices, and grains, at reasonable prices.
-The Sunday Market is conveniently accessible by Metro and is visited by people from all walks of life.
+Itwar Bazaar, situated in Islamabad’s H9 sector, is an expansive open-air market that operates three days a week – every Tuesday, Friday, and Sunday.
+Renowned as the largest market in Islamabad in terms of both area and variety, Itwar Bazaar offers a diverse range of products at reasonable prices.
+Visitors can explore an array of items including vegetables, fruits, new and used footwear, kitchen accessories, toys, garments, electronics, antiques, spices, and grains.
+The Sunday Market is easily accessible by Metro and attracts people from all walks of life, making it a bustling hub of activity and commerce.

 Peshawar Mor

-Situated at the junction of two major highways, the Grand Trunk Road (also known as the GT Road) and the Islamabad Expressway, Peshawar Mor is a busy and important intersection located in Islamabad, the capital city of Pakistan.
-In addition to its transportation and commercial importance, Peshawar Mor is also known for its vibrant street food culture, particularly Shinwari, Dunba Karahi, and BBQ.
-Several food vendors and small restaurants can be found in the area, offering a wide variety of local and international cuisines.
+Located at the convergence of two significant highways, the Grand Trunk Road (commonly known as the GT Road) and the Islamabad Expressway, Peshawar Mor holds a pivotal position in the bustling capital city of Pakistan, Islamabad.
+Beyond its transportation and commercial significance, Peshawar Mor is celebrated for its lively street food culture, notably featuring Shinwari, Dunba Karahi, and BBQ specialties.
+The area is dotted with numerous food vendors and small eateries, offering a diverse array of both local delicacies and international cuisines to satisfy every palate.

 Trail 1:

-This trail leads to the top terminal of the Pir Sohawa road, in more or less two hours.
-The extension of the trail will reach Monal Restaurant in another twenty minutes.
+This trail leads to the upper terminal of the Pir Sohawa road in approximately two hours.
+Continuing along the trail for an additional twenty minutes will bring you to Monal Restaurant.

 Trail 2:

-Starting from Islamabad Zoo, it is roughly an hour’s walk and leads to Daman-e-Koh.
-It is possible to move beyond this spot upward to the cactus ridge.
+Starting from Islamabad Zoo, it’s about an hour’s walk to reach Daman-e-Koh.
+From there, it’s possible to continue further upward to the cactus ridge.

 Trail 3: